You have read 1 out of 2 of your free reviews

 It all comes together in a 15-course tasting menu, a roll call of prime produce executed with impeccable lightness, intricacy and balance.
 Suffice it to say, we have enjoyed a panoply of sensational dishes spread over several visits: a Scottish langoustine given layers of flavour with a jelly of sweet Amela tomato seasoned with calamansi, salted duck-egg sabayon, curry leaf oil and Kochi finger lime; aged turbot, lightly steamed, and served with a rich and creamy Albufera velouté enhanced with monkfish liver (an explosion of fresh sharp flavours); and sika deer, cooked over juniper and pine, seasoned with Madagascan pepper then served with crapaudine beetroot, a purée of blackcurrant and a deeply flavoured venison jus.
 Sweet highlights have included a Mayan Red chocolate sphere with dark chocolate mousse, miso caramel, artichoke ice cream and a coffee and Baileys sabayon.
 As a telling finale, there's ‘tea and cake’ – financiers made with Okinawa sugar and hazelnut, accompanied by Nicaraguan chocolate tart with sea salt and a tempered chocolate disk melting over the top.

-We enjoyed the process of moving between floors and found the interaction between chefs and customers seamless.
-The attention to detail is also jaw-dropping, although others have described the experience as ‘very structured and curated’ and 'more about art and refinement than pleasure’.
-With just 28 covers spread over the whole evening, the atmosphere can sometimes be lacking – especially if you are one of the first or last customers in the dining room.
-The wine list is also tremendously impressive, and well worth taking time over.
+We enjoyed the process of moving between floors and the interaction between chefs and customers.
+The attention to detail is also jaw-dropping.
+There are so many markers of opulence throughout the meal that guests looking for this sort of experience would be very hard pushed to find anything amiss.
+The impressive wine list is well worth taking time over.
 It may be punchily priced (there are a lot more bottles over £1,000 than under £50) but wine pairings are exceptional.
 In short, Row on 5 has the makings of a masterpiece – an immersive experience with many moments of originality and brilliance.

 VENUE DETAILS